Saudis, UAE, Bahrain withdraw envoys from Qatar in security dispute

 The statement said GCC members had signed an agreement on November 23 not to back "anyone threatening the security and stability of the GCC whether as groups or individuals - via direct security work or through political influence, and not to support hostile media".

-Saudi and other Gulf Arab officials, as well as leaders of the military-backed government in Egypt, often complain about Qatar's al Jazeera satellite TV station, which they see as being openly supportive of the Brotherhood and critical of their governments.
+Saudi and other Gulf Arab officials often complain in private about Qatar's al Jazeera television station, which they see as being openly supportive of the Brotherhood and critical of their governments.
 Al Jazeera says it is an independent news service giving a voice to everyone in the region.

-Egyptian airport sources said on Wednesday Qatari citizens would be subject to additional security screening measures "to make sure that they are not involved in hostile acts against Egypt, either through the media or business".
-They said Qatari diplomats and special passport holders could not now enter Egypt without visas, applying the principle of reciprocity.

 The Saudi-UAE-Bahraini statement said GCC foreign ministers had met in Riyadh on Tuesday to try to persuade Qatar to implement the agreement.